fs-feup/autonomous-systems/docs/tutorials/libraries.md

 ## Eigen

-Eigen is a c++ library for efficient linear algebra operations.
+[Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) is a c++ library for efficient linear algebra operations.
 It is used for eficient matrix calculations, for example, in the Kalman Filter.

+## PyTorch

+[PyTorch](https://pytorch.org) is a machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
+It is used in the Perception Module in Yolo algorithm.

+## OpenCV

+[OpenCV](https://opencv.org) is a library of programming functions mainly for real-time computer vision.

 ### Links
 - [Documentation page](https://eigen.tuxfamily.org/index.php?title=Main_Page)